 Do you need a prostate cancer screening?

 Prostate cancer is one of the most common cancers among U.S. males.
-It affects about one in seven men at some point in their lifetime according to the American Cancer Society.
-The good news is that it's highly manageable and treatable when detected early.
-However recommendations about when to get a prostate cancer screening and how often aren't always clear-cut so the decision to get tested is a personal one.
+It affects about one in eight men at some point in their lifetime according to the American Cancer Society.
+The good news is it's highly manageable and treatable when detected early.
+However, recommendations about when to get a prostate cancer screening and how often aren't always clear-cut so the decision to get tested is a personal one.
 Talk with your doctor to discuss the benefits and risks of the screening.
 Together you can figure out when a prostate cancer test makes sense for you.

 What is prostate cancer?